 There were 91 samples taken, 20 were in exceedance.
 All 20 exceedances were from the 1994 data.
-Some of the more recent data and Mawson Bridge near Colusa.
+Some of the more recent data was "questionable" due to a possible bias (higher diazinon conc) from the ELISA method and as such could not be used in this assessment.
+When and Mawson Bridge near Colusa.